plaurent/tenori-norns/README.md

 1. Make sure Tenori-ON is on (running [pika.blue's firmware A042 or later](https://www.pika.blue/posts/tenori-on/releases/)).
 1. Turn on Norns.

+### Usage Notes

-If  Norns is already on before you connect it to the Tenori-ON, plugging it in may result in undesirable sounds on the Tenori-ON.
+If Norns is already on before you connect it to the Tenori-ON, plugging it in may also result in LED signals from Norns+midigrid being misinterpreted as MIDI notes on the Tenori-ON.

+Also it is recommended that you disable the Tenori-ON screensaver mode to prevent the LED signals from the Norns+midigrid being misinterpreted as MIDI notes.

 ## Installation